rism-international/tasks/README.md

 &nbsp;
 ### 7. Template change <a name="template"></a>
 Added initially in 5.2, should be refined later (Muscat 6)

+### 8. LOD <a name="lod"></a>
+Requirement to provide access to a sparql-endpoint and synchronized RDF ontology, probably via bibframe or schema.org

 ## 2. Import  <a name="import"></a>
 https://github.com/rism-international/import